totalnoMartina/irish-macrame/README.md

 I wanted likes to be only available to users that are logged in so I found more information on [django documentation here](https://docs.djangoproject.com/en/3.2/topics/auth/default/)

-Found a guide on supscriptions/newsletters for non-registered user which I might use as I have used the dynamic year jinja template on this [link](https://medium.com/geekculture/subscribe-to-newsletter-in-django-427da9db74ed)
+Found a guide on supscriptions/newsletters for non-registered user which I might use as I have used the dynamic rendering of the curent year using a jinja template on this [link](https://medium.com/geekculture/subscribe-to-newsletter-in-django-427da9db74ed)

-a [link](https://stackoverflow.com/questions/70285834/forbidden-403-csrf-verification-failed-request-aborted-reason-given-for-fail) that helped me handle scrf token error in the begining because i am using Django 4.
+A [link](https://stackoverflow.com/questions/70285834/forbidden-403-csrf-verification-failed-request-aborted-reason-given-for-fail) that helped me handle csrf token error in the begining because i am using Django 4.

+I would like to thank to my mentor Tim Nelson, fellow students Iulia Konovalova and JoGorska, as well as the CI community and Slack community for the support and sharing the bugs and solutions that help each other grow, it is highly apreciated and forever remembered to be passed on to another student/fellow coder in the future.